 Education and Training

-Within Anderson there are several higher learning institutions including Anderson University, IVY Tech Community College, Purdue University College of Technology, and Harrison College, as well as Flagship Enterprise Center and WorkOne.
+Within Anderson there are several higher learning institutions including Anderson University, Ivy Tech Community College, and Purdue University Polytechnic Institute, as well as Flagship Enterprise Center and WorkOne.
 Learn more about each institutions from Education and Training page.